Climate Futures: Science, Society and Politics MSc

 • Advance your knowledge and skills in critical areas such as the societal challenges connected to climate change, the natural science describing climatic change, the history of climatology and social and political dimensions of climate as a problem.

-• Tailor your degree to suit your career aspirations and interests with a selection of topical yet diverse optional modules, giving you the flexibility to shape the course to your preferences.
+• Tailor your degree to suit your career aspirations and interests with a selection of topical yet diverse optional modules, giving you flexibility to shape the course to your preferences.

 • Discover cutting-edge science, the latest perspectives and innovative solutions from leading climate researchers, professionals (e.g. policy makers/advisors, activists, organisations) and impacted communities in talks and seminars across campus.